All Episodes

 Well, they may have relied a little too much on Paul Ryan.

-Uh maybe he'll take more of the lead in this next round.
+Maybe he'll take more of the lead in this next round.

 Well, I think so.

-First quarter probably come in around one percent.
+First quarter, probably come in around 1%.

-And you really need this is the piece a bunch of us wrote in the New York Times yesterday or the day before.
+And you really need, this is the piece a bunch of us wrote in the New York Times yesterday or the day before.

-Um you really need to get these large and small business tax cuts on the table, Mark.
+You really need to get these large and small business tax cuts on the table, Mark, and bring home the foreign cash, and new investment can be expensed immediately.

-That I think would be the single biggest trigger for faster economic growth.
+That, I think, would be the single biggest trigger for faster economic growth.

-And so we're suggesting that they break off the business tax cuts from the overall bill, separate them out from the individual.
+And so we are suggesting that they break off the business tax cuts from the overall bill.

 We can go after the individual.